-In 2017/18 the Forum continued to work within its "Smarter Working" framework that had been agreed in 2010.
-Work focused on 2 main issues - the delivery of the 2014-2020 Scottish EU funding programmes (including the South West Scotland Youth Employment Initiative) and the implications of the EU referendum result for economic regeneration in the West of Scotland.
+In 2018/19 the Forum continued to work within its "Smarter Working" framework that had been agreed in 2010.
+Work focused on 2 main issues - the delivery of the 2014-2020 Scottish EU funding programmes (including the South West Scotland Youth Employment Initiative) and proposed UK Shared Prosperity Fund which is intended to replace EU Structural Fund programmes in the UK following "Brexit".
 In carrying out these tasks the Forum continued its long standing collaboration with The Industrial Communities Alliance (ICA).
 It also cooperated closely with other Scottish stakeholders in promoting the opportunities provided to seek support from a number of European Territorial Cooperation programmes.